zixuanhe/parda/README.md

 $ ./parda.x --help to see how to run with different flags and run with sequential algorithm.

+Execution arguments
+--input: the input trace file name.

+--lines: the total number of lines in the input trace file.

+--enable-omp: enable program to parallelly run with OpenMP threads.

+--enable-mpi: enable program to parallelly run with MPI.

+--enable-seperate: Seperate the input file to prepare for running with paralellization.

 1) Sequential execution:

 $ ./parda.x --input=normal_137979.trace --lines=137979 > seq.hist